krdeepakjha/HackathonDoc/03_SetupInfrastructure.md

 For our example we want a Linux App Service Plan with the SKU STANDARD S1

+To do so add the following code to `main.tf` file.

 ```
 resource "azurerm_app_service_plan" "sp1" {
   name                = "<your unique service plan name>"